 Improving tenant safety by installing a new generator that will provide backup power to the building in the event of a power outage.

 Cleaning of the building’s historic sandstone, minor repairs of masonry, resealing windows, and water leak prevention work.

 Distributed Antenna System (DAS)

-Improving public safety and security in parking garages by enhancing cellular networks and making an important step toward improved support for other systems that require cell phone connection such as EV chargers, automated key boxes and mapping.
+Improving public safety and security in the Columbia, Plaza, Natural Resources Building and Transportation parking garages by enhancing cellular networks and making an important step toward improved support for other systems that require cell phone connection such as EV chargers, automated key boxes and mapping.

 Elevator Modernization (Multi-Phased Project)

 An ongoing program to modernize elevators on the Capitol Campus that is taking place over multiple biennia.
 Work on different elevators is funded each biennium.